Saikarthik-Ramakrishnan/ca-fpga-engine/software_prototype/parallelism_ladder/README.md

 exact compute-vs-communication tradeoff real distributed simulations have to deal with.

-Numba wins at every size I tested — compiled to native machine code with a parallelized loop, no interpreter overhead per cell once it's compiled.
+Numba wins at every size I tested.
+Compiled to native machine code with a parallelized loop, no interpreter overhead per cell once it's compiled.

-None of this, to be clear, is what the FPGA is actually going to do.
-Every tier here is still one or more CPU cores stepping through instructions sequentially per cell, just at different levels of overhead.
-The FPGA fabric (Phase 3) turns the rule into physical logic gates, instantiated once per cell, all evaluating at the same instant on one clock edge.
-That's a different mechanism entirely, not a faster version of any of these.
+The FPGA fabric (Phase 3) turns the rule into physical logic gates, instantiated once per cell, all evaluating at the same instant on one clock edge, which is a different mechanism entirely.

 ## Running it yourself